The capital of China is an enormous and complex city, hosting a collection of traditional Chinese culture alongside busy modern streets.

-It’s style has influence cultural and architectural developments throughout East Asia and was declared a World Heritage Site in 1987 by UNESCO as the largest collection of preserved ancient wooden structures in the world.
+It’s style has influenced cultural and architectural developments throughout East Asia, and it was declared a UNESCO World Heritage Site in 1987 for being the largest collection of preserved ancient wooden structures in the world.

-The following are photographs of the Juyongguan Pass section located in the northwestern part of Beijing.
+The following are photographs of the Juyongguan Pass section, located in the northwestern part of Beijing.